PrinceOfPuppers/qbot/README.md

 List does not include standard python types or primitives.

 ## ProbVal
-qbot allows for the creation of probabilistic values (ProbVals) which are in essence a classical superposition of multiple possible values.
+Qbot allows for the creation of probabilistic values (ProbVals) which are in essence a classical superposition of multiple possible values.
 They behave very similarly to standard variables in python, for example:

 ``` python
 # python example